Who Is Benedict Cumberbatch?

 Benedict Cumberbatch, born in London in 1976, is a British screen actor best known for his role in the BBC television show Sherlock.
 He has also appeared in Hollywood films such as Tinker Tailor Soldier Spy, War Horse, Star Trek: Into the Darkness and The Hobbit: The Desolation of Smaug.
 He has won several stage and screen acting awards and received both Golden Globe and Oscar nominations for his role in the acclaimed 2014 Alan Turing biopic The Imitation Game.
+In 2016 he starred in the titular role of the Marvel film Dr. Strange and reprised his role in Avengers: Infinity War in 2018.

 Hailing from London, Benedict Cumberbatch was born with theater in his blood.
 His parents, Timothy Carlton and Wanda Ventham, were well-known television actors when they had their son on July 19, 1976.
 Despite their success, they tried to steer young Benedict away from the stage and sent him to Harrow public school, where he had been awarded an arts scholarship.